stevef1uk/docker_for_rpi/README.md

 docker_for_rpi
 ==============
+Just built a kernel to enable docker to run on the Raspberry Pi Model 2 I have stored this in the rpi2_linux directory.
+The linux directory is for the prvious models and is an earlier version.

 NOTE: Due to a recent kernel update if docker stops working after you have run apt-get update you will need to install the new kernel & modules I have updated in the repository.
 I raised and closed an issue on this.
 Please note that I can't guarantee to keep updating kernels into the future, but the blog links below explain how to do this and following them didn't take me very long this time.